-To promote educational, social and cultural activities; to act as the official voice of the student body; to facilitate student participation in the university community for the betterment of Boise State University.
+Student Government promotes educational, social and cultural activities; acts as the official voice of the student body and facilitates student participation in the University community for the betterment of Boise State University.

-To build for both today and tomorrow and create programs, opportunities and skills desirable in achieving the maximum in education is our key objective.
+Our key objective is to build for both today and tomorrow by creating programs, opportunities and skills desirable in achieving the maximum in education.

-The rewards for involvement encompass the feeling of accomplishment along with exposure of meeting new and interesting people and appreciation for the time and talents of other individuals as well as your own.
+The rewards for involvement encompass the feeling of accomplishment along with the exposure of meeting new and interesting people.
+One also develops an appreciation for the time and talents of other individuals as well as your own.